Georgia Slip and Fall Attorneys

 We offer free consultations and there’s no fee unless we win your case.
 BBGA has offices in Atlanta, Athens, and Lake Oconee, and we handle cases across the state of Georgia.
-Please contact our office at (706) 354-4000 to obtain more information, and review our answers to some of the common questions victims ask about premises liability claims.
+Please contact our office at (706) 354-4000 or reach us online to obtain more information, and review our answers to some of the common questions victims ask about premises liability claims.

 Were You or a Loved One Hurt Due to a Slip and Fall?

 BBGA provides free consultations.
 Our team is ready to go to work for you today.

 - How a Georgia Slip & Fall Attorney Can Help You

 - Does Georgia Law Cover Slip and Fall Cases?

 - Who May Be Liable in a Slip and Fall Case?